A Raspberry Pi NAS (Network Attached Storage) is the perfect way to have files available to anyone within your local network.

 11. Add the following the line to the bottom of the file.
 Changing the

 /dev/sda1 to whatever your hard drive is and updating uid and gid as appropriate.
 (The code below is all one line)

 /dev/sda1 /media/NASHDD1 auto nofail,uid=enter_uid_here,gid=enter_gid_here,noatime 0 0

-Now that we have completed mounting the drives to the folders we can now move onto setting up the samba server.
-If you wish to make edits to the folder do the changes into the mounted folder.
-For example if we wanted to make a new directory we would enter the following.
+Now that we have completed mounting the drives to the folders, we can now move onto setting up the samba server.
+If you wish to make edits to the folder, do the changes in the mounted folder.
+For example, if we wanted to make a new directory, we would enter the following.

 sudo mkdir /media/NASHDD1/share

 In this part, we will download and install the samba package so we can have a Raspberry Pi samba server up and running.
 If you want more information on the package and its documentation you can check out the Samba website.

 1. First, we will need to install the samba package by entering the following command:

 2. Just in case we make any mistakes along the way we should back up the samba config folder.
 To do this, enter the following command:

 sudo cp /etc/samba/smb.conf /etc/samba/smb.conf.old